Torremolinos

 Amusement Parks

 Next to the area of Los Pinos you will find two parks to visit.
-If it’s summer you should definitely spend a day at Aqualand, an amusement park with water, plenty of pools and refreshing roller coasters.
+If it’s summer you should definitely spend a day at Aqualand, an amusement park in Torremolinos with water, plenty of pools and refreshing roller coasters.

 One of the many attractions at Aqualand